Frequently Asked Questions

 Do I need to send transcripts from all universities I attended?

 Yes.
-We require applicants to send official transcripts from all universities previously attended.
+We require applicants to send official transcripts from all universities and colleges previously attended.

 What are the admission requirements for a transfer student?

 Our admission office takes a holistic approach when reviewing transfer applications.
 Many factors are considered when reviewing applicants' files, including the full range of their academic achievements, which takes into consideration GPA, course patterns, most recent coursework, major, and essay.

 Do I need to take an English proficiency exam?